Federal complaint alleges “arbitrary” denial of permit

 The complaint also faulted town officials for “catering to a small but vocal group of politically influential objectors.”

 Shea said Thursday (March 1) at the Town Board’s formal monthly meeting that “we look forward to defending that [case].
 Right now we’re formulating a plan” with attorneys.
 Philipstown must reply to the lawsuit by March 14.Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.